Apologetics, Culture, etc.

 The Book and the Spade.
 Latest discoveries and developments in Biblical Archaeology by Gordon Govier.

 Parchment and Pen.
-A theology blog featuring articles by Dan Wallace, et al.
+A theology blog.

 Revelation Resources.
 Georg S. Adamsen's blog of resources for the study of the Book of Revelation.